Chart Color Schemes

 Frankston South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Frankston South, as per the latest Census, 86.0% of dwellings were houses, with the remaining 14.1% being semi-detached, apartments, or other types.
-In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Frankston South stood at 38.7%, with mortgaged properties making up 44.5% and rented dwellings comprising 16.9%.
+Frankston South's dwelling structure, as per the latest Census, consisted of 86.0% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Frankston South was at 38.7%, with mortgaged dwellings at 44.5% and rented ones at 16.9%.
 The median monthly mortgage repayment was $2,167, higher than Melbourne metro's average of $2,000.
-The median weekly rent in Frankston South was $420, compared to Melbourne metro's $390.
-Nationally, Frankston South's median mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Frankston South was $420, compared to Melbourne metro's $390.
+Nationally, Frankston South's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing